Skip to main content

 Discover the best of California.
 Our recommended businesses are top-quality and are committed to their communities.

-As you pass through the Cascade Range, you’ll find the climate first gets colder, then warmer and drier east of the crest.
+The weather becomes cooler as you go across the Cascade Range and then milder and dryer to the east of the summit.
 Most of this California mountain range’s lower and middle sections are covered in forests of impressive sugar pines and aspens; the higher altitudes have extensive meadows with alpine tundra and glaciers.
 Black bears, bobcats, cougars, deer, coyotes, mountain goats, and other wild animals call this Northern California mountain range home, so never venture out into the wilderness alone.

 Within the California premises, the Cascade Range houses the mysteriously beautiful Mount Shasta, which towers 14,179 feet above sea level.
 Rent a cabin there during the winter and enjoy going on scenic drives through the Cascade, exploring numerous winter hiking trails, and skiing at the top resorts.